-rapidly develop evidence-based resource efficient criteria (such as on durability, upgradeability, repairability and reusability) for a broadening range of energy-related products under its Ecodesign policy, both through periodic review of existing regulations and by incorporating new products.
-Over time, this will need to include white goods such as washing machines (already subject to Ecodesign Regulations) and complex ICT products such as smartphones (currently subject to an in-depth assessment);

-use the opportunity of the Plastics

-Strategy to develop ecodesign

-criteria for the use of plastics,

-including in relation to electronic

-products, to improve the efficiency

-with which plastics are used and
+rapidly develop evidence-based resource efficiency criteria (such as on durability, upgradeability, repairability and reusability) for a broadening range of energy-related products under its Ecodesign policy, both through periodic review of existing regulations and by incorporating new products.
+This must include white goods (as has recently been decided with fridges) and complex ICT products such as smartphones (currently subject to an in-depth assessment); build on the commitment made in the Plastics Strategy to develop ecodesign criteria for the use of plastics, including in relation to electronic products, to improve the efficiency with which plastics are used and facilitate their reuse.
+The new Commission should also accelerate work to finalise the revisions to the Packaging and Packaging Waste Directive to ensure all plastic packaging entering the Single Market is designed such that it is reusable or easily recyclable by 2030;

-facilitate their reuse;